Roland09/Terrain-Stamps/README.md

 This is a collection of various Textures and Brushes for the Unity Terrain Stamp Tool.

-When I started with Unity I got terrain height maps from other developer who shared them for free, so I thought I'd give back to this awesome community :-)
+When I started with Unity I got terrain height maps from other developers who shared them for free, so I thought I'd give back to this awesome community :-)

-A typical use case is to stamp the textures on a terrain and then apply the terrain textures via a rule-set supporting Asset.
+A typical use case is to Stamp the Textures on a Terrain and then apply Terrain Textures (grass, rock, etc) via a rule-set supporting Asset.

 Example: